 Your private practice can’t grow if no one knows about it, which is why you need to develop a good market strategy that follows all applicable laws for medical advertising.
 To steer clear of any potential liabilities, your advertising should focus on things like the credentials of your staff, like Board Certifications, and the overall experience that patients can expect when they arrive at your practice.

 You’ll then need to make yourself visible to those in your patient demographic by finding the channels that appeal most to them.
 This could be things like advertisements in newspapers, a strong but HIPAA compliant social media presence, or joining physician directories on places like Psychology Today.

-Personability and approachability is everything for doctors, so strive to get yourself out there and talk to potential patients whenever possible.
+Personability and approachability are everything for a Private GP, so strive to get yourself out there and talk to potential patients whenever possible.
 For family medicine, you may attend local events geared toward children and talk with parents who are attending; if your clientele is mostly elderly, think about leaving brochures about your practice at retirement homes or community centres.

 Medicine isn’t stagnant, and your skills shouldn’t be either.
 While you need to take Continuing Education credits in order to maintain your licence, seek to go above and beyond this by undergoing additional training that will help you better serve your patients.

 For example, become more well versed in mental health issues: consulting a family physician is many peoples’ first step to becoming diagnosed with a mental illness, and you can make a huge difference by being able to identify and tactfully broach the topic of mental health treatment with your patients and their families.